osoc21/wepod-tech/pod-metadata/pod-metadata.md

 # Pod Meta Data

-Until know we've been stricly using the folder structure to get our info.
+Until now we've been stricly using the folder structure to get our info.
 This should also work for ACL (as this concept is "Solid native") but may be limiting for:

 - Storing metadata (time, location, tags)
 - Querying